NeedsAUsername/workout-journal-website/README.md

 Core functionality working.
 Users can easily build workout programs, build routines, create and view journal entries.

 # Features
--A programs page that features some workout programs that I have used over the years, and which I believe have stood the test of time as effective routines for building strength.
+  1. A programs page that features some workout programs that I have used over the years, and which I believe have stood the test of time as effective routines for building strength.
--An efficient way to quickly build routines and log workouts.
+  2. An efficient way to quickly build routines and log workouts.

 For Website Users:
   1. Sign Up/Log in
   2. Go to the Programs page via side nav
   3. Choose:
     a.
 Browse Programs, and start them on their show page.
 Then edit program and routine as you wish.
     b.
 Start Custom Program.
 Then create a routine via the show page, or on the Create Entry page.
   3. Go to the Create Entry page via side nav
   4. Log your workout.
   5. View workouts on the Journal page via side nav
   6. Become Stronger 💪

 # Setting Up